 It can be challenging to bake sweet potato fries to just the right crispiness!
 I’m certainly no pro, but here’s how I cook mine and I think they’re pretty good.
-In fact, I have trouble not eating too many!
+In fact, I have trouble not eating the entire pan myself!

 I used to peel the sweet potatoes, but lately I’ve been leaving the skin on and I definitely think it has helped with consistency.
 I carefully slice the potatoes in half crosswise, stand them up on end and then slice lengthwise (as shown above).

 I then slice lengthwise the opposite direction in order to form “fries” about 1/4 inch thick.
-This technique has been efficient for me and has produced fairly even sized “fries.”
+It’s an efficient technique and has produced fairly even sized “fries.”
 Just be CAREFUL with your knife and use proper knife handling skills:-)

 I use parchment paper to line my baking sheets.